 Tianna Gratta, social media content manager and blogger at The Passport Chronicles: “When I spend money on travel it always feel worth it to me.
 I feel like I am part of something greater than myself.
 I am experiencing things that some people will never see in their lifetime.
 It is inspiring and humbling.”

-Victor Ricciardi, Finance Professor at Goucher College and co-editor of the book Financial Behavior: Players, Services, Products, and Markets: “I am always willing to spend money on investing in myself by increasing my knowledge and abilities to update my career skills.
+Victor Ricciardi, co-editor of the book Financial Behavior: Players, Services, Products, and Markets: “I am always willing to spend money on investing in myself by increasing my knowledge and abilities to update my career skills.
 In recent years, I have taken several online courses in personal finance and financial therapy.
 Education is the key to success for all people and making this investment in yourself is very important throughout your professional career.”

 Kathryn Hanna, CPA and founder of Making Your Money Matter: “I never regret spending money on travel.
 I try to find the best deals (and of course use my credit card rewards!) on flights, accommodations, and tickets in advance and I create a plan for how much I’ll spend per meal.
 But, I don’t stress at all about how much I’m spending during the trip or afterward.
 It’s totally worth it for me!